inferred/FreeBuilder/README.md

 <em><strong>Can I use both [AutoValue][] and FreeBuilder?</strong></em>

-Not really.
-You can certainly use both annotations, but you will end up with two different implementing classes that never compare equal, even if they have the same values.
+Absolutely!
+While you cannot use both annotations on the same type (you will end up with two different implementing classes that never compare equal, even if they have the same values), you can use them in the same project without issues.

+FreeBuilder will treat AutoValue types like any other generic type, generating a getter, setter and map method for properties.
+Nested [AutoValue.Builder][] properties will not currently get [full API integration](#nested-buildable-types) as AutoValue's builders lack `clear`, `buildPartial` and `mergeFrom` methods.

 [AutoValue]: https://github.com/google/auto/tree/master/value
 [AutoValue.Builder]: https://github.com/google/auto/tree/master/value#builders